 Below you will find some of our frequently asked questions.
 If you are not able to find what you are looking for, please do not hesitate to chat with one of our agents.

 Q: What happens if I forget my password?

 A: You just call our 24/7 helpdesk and get help over the phone.
 Password reset can not be done by email.
 You will need to identify yourself with the personal authentication questions you submit at installation and our helpdesk will help you straight away.

 Q: What happens if I enter the wrong password?

 A: After five failed login attempts your account is locked.
 To open it up again you need to call our helpdesk and provide the answers to the authentication questions.

 Q: Which operating systems are supported?

 A: Alertsec supports Windows 7, 8, and Windows 10 (please see “System requirements” for latest update on support for versions).
-We also support Mac OS X. We do not support Linux or Home editions of Windows.
+We do not support Mac or Linux.

 Q: Will Word Docs look the same?

 A: Yes, all applications work just like before – email, Word, PPT, Excel – all of it.
 Encryption is transparent to the user and applications.